A Minute With: Craig Robinson masters the apocalypse. Twice

 LOS ANGELES Comedian Craig Robinson won over audiences as the warehouse manager Darryl on NBC's long-running sitcom "The Office" but now the actor is taking on the apocalypse as he moves into films.

-Chicago native Robinson, 41, will star in two comedies centred around the biblical end of the world, playing a megalomaniac Satan in indie comedy "Rapture-Palooza" that is out in theatres on Friday.
+Chicago native Robinson, 41, will star in two comedies centered around the biblical end of the world, playing a megalomaniac Satan in indie comedy "Rapture-Palooza" that is out in theaters on Friday.

 In "This is The End," out next week, Robinson will play himself in a cast of celebrities forced to deal with the apocalypse after attending a party at James Franco's house.